-The Murrayburn Campus, located within Murrayburn Primary school building, has facilities for 60 children, 30 in the morning and 30 in the afternoon.
-We have one large classroom staffed by a team of qualified personnel and managed by our Head of Centre and Senior Early Years Officer.
+The Murrayburn EYCC, located within Murrayburn Primary school building, has facilities for 30 children.
+We have one large classroom staffed by a team of qualified personnel and managed by our Head of Centre and Early Years Officer.

 At Murrayburn, the children work with the staff in an ordered, carefully planned environment with equipment and activities suited to their individual needs and interests.